-One unique item to the current disclosure forms is the request for ICD-9 codes.
-Naturally the ICD-9 codes may vary so a wide range of codes may result in inclusion of more individuals on the list.
-Historically ICD-9 codes were not consistently requested and this is an important focal point on the new forms.
+One unique item to the disclosure forms is the request for ICD-9 codes.
+Naturally, the ICD-9 codes may vary, so a wide range of codes may result in inclusion of more individuals on the list.
+Historically, ICD-9 codes were not consistently requested and this is an important focal point on the new forms.

-The challenge with disclosure forms is that some third party administrators (TPA) may not comply with the form.
+The challenge with disclosure forms is that some third party administrators might not comply with the form.
 The reasons vary and may include a combination of items:

 - The TPA does not want to create the extra reporting to accommodate this, beyond just providing 50 percent notifications, i.e., claims that reach 50 percent of the deductible.
-Many TPAs are not providing reporting for ICD-9 codes. - The TPA may not be contractually required by employer groups in the TPA agreement, which typically gets negotiated prior to the selection of stop loss. - Stop loss carriers do not consistently enforce the provisions in this statement so this becomes a balancing of whether missing information is critical as compared to a nice to have.
-All readers might agree that information is important to have but there are differences in opinions on whether certain items are a deal breaker.
+Many TPAs do not provide reporting for ICD-9 codes. - The TPA may not be contractually required by employer groups in the TPA agreement, which typically gets negotiated prior to the selection of stop loss. - Stop-loss carriers do not consistently enforce the provisions in this statement, so this becomes a balancing of whether missing information is critical as compared to "nice to have."
+All readers might agree that information is important to have, but there are differences in opinions on whether certain items are a "deal breaker."

-The last point is important since stop loss writers with an existing relationship with a TPA will over time develop a process of what they deem to be acceptable, resulting in a preferred TPA status for reporting purposes.
+The last point is important since stop-loss writers with an existing relationship with a TPA will over time develop a process of what they deem to be acceptable, resulting in a "preferred" TPA status from reporting purposes.
 The standard form helps develop a benchmark for reporting.
 However, consistent compliance by TPAs and enforcement of the form by underwriters may be challenging.

 Are there any other noteworthy items on the disclosure form?
-The new forms do not have prognosis requested on the forms.
+The new forms do not request prognosis.
 The older industry forms included prognosis, but the reality is that most third party administrators will not give much detail on prognosis.

-In addition, the standard form has three signature lines on the form: Plan Sponsor (Employer), Claims Administrator (TPA), and Agent/Broker.
-The goal is to have all accountable or perceived accountable participants to take ownership in completing the form so that any pertinent information such as known claimants can be identified and disclosed to the stop loss underwriter.
-A challenge is when a claimant becomes a known claimant and this is an evolving process and we will attempt to address in future newsletters.
+In addition, the standard form has three signature lines on the form: plan sponsor, claims administrator and agent/broker.
+The goal is to have all accountable or perceived accountable participants to take ownership in completing the form so that any pertinent information such as "known claimants;" be identified and disclosed to the stop-loss underwriter.
+A challenge is when a claimant becomes a "known claimant" and this is an evolving process and we will attempt to address it in future newsletters.